simonccc/btsmarthub-utils/README.md

 # btsmarthub-utils

-Some scripts and a docker container that poll the BT Smart Hub 2 to get the logs and internet usage per device and export them to syslog and graphite.
+scripts / container that poll the BT Smart Hub 2 to get logs and internet usage per device the logs and data can be exported to syslogs / graphite

+New: a script to delete devices from the smarthub

 I've only tested against this combo:
 ```
 product_name    "HomeHub6DX"
 fw_ver  "v0.16.02.08304-BT (Fri Aug 30 17:58:36 2019)"